MicrosoftDocs/win32/desktop-src/ADSchema/a-samaccountname.md

 ---
 title: SAM-Account-Name attribute
 description: The logon name used to support clients and servers running earlier versions of the operating system, such as Windows NT 4.0, Windows 95, Windows 98, and LAN Manager.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: 'dc661e59-9a36-4d2b-93f0-f88edf7efd66'
+ms.assetid: dc661e59-9a36-4d2b-93f0-f88edf7efd66
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-schema'
+ms.technology: active-directory-schema
 ms.tgt_platform: multiple
-keywords: ["SAM-Account-Name attribute AD Schema", "sAMAccountName attribute AD Schema"]
+keywords:
+- SAM-Account-Name attribute AD Schema
+- sAMAccountName attribute AD Schema
 topic_type:
 - apiref
 api_name:
 - SAM-Account-Name
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SAM-Account-Name attribute

 The logon name used to support clients and servers running earlier versions of the operating system, such as Windows NT 4.0, Windows 95, Windows 98, and LAN Manager.

 This attribute must be 20 characters or less to support earlier clients, and cannot contain any of these characters: